High-speed rail in Europe: Sweden

-Newly built lines such as the West Coast Line, the Svealand line and the Bothnia line of the network can be relatively easily upgraded to 250 km/h.
-This requires new signalling system, new trains and perhaps other minor efforts.
+Newly built lines such as the West Coast Line, the Svealand Line and the Bothnia Line of the network can be relatively easily upgraded to 250 km/h.
+This requires new signaling system, new trains and perhaps other minor efforts.
 The old main lines are difficult to upgrade due costs for increasing the bearing of the track.
 Most bridges and long sections of the main lines need to be rebuilt to allow 250 km/h.

 There are investigations regarding high-speed trains in Sweden, and to evaluate if the Western and Southern Mainline should be upgraded to 250 km/h or if a whole new network of high-speed railway for 280–320 km/h should be built between Stockholm–Linköping–Jönköping–Gothenburg and between Jönköping–Malmö–Copenhagen.
 The plan is to ease the situation on the existing railways that are relatively congested, combined with better travel times between both the largest three cities in Sweden, as well as fast regional trains between the cities along the routes (which today in many cases have no or slow railways).

 An informal date suggestion by the Banverket is operation by year 2030.
 For two parts (Södertälje–Linköping and Mölnlycke–Bollebygd) detailed planning is done, and they are expected to have construction start by around 2017 and be in operation by around 2025.

 Many of the newly built railway lines in Sweden are adapted for speeds up to 250 km/h, such as Botniabanan, Grödingebanan, Mälarbanan, Svealandsbanan, Västkustbanan, and Vänernbanan.

 The problem that is slowing down high-speed rail in Sweden is the present signaling system (ATC), which does not allow speeds over 200 km/h.
 It can be upgraded, but it will not be done since it shall be replaced by the European signaling system ERTMS level 2 on major lines in the near future, allowing high speeds up to 250 km/h.
 ERTMS level 2 has been installed and is being tried out on Botniabanan, and that railway allows 250 km/h, although no passenger train goes above 200 km/h for now.
-The train set X55-Regina has been delivered to the rail company SJ with the max speed of 200 km/h but with the option to upgrade the EMU to 250 km/h when possible.
-These trains haven't got increased speed as of 2022, but SJ has in 2022 ordered new Zefiro trains which shall be able to go in 250 kph.
-Also the mix with freight trains slow down the practical speed.
+The train set Bombardier Regina (X55) has been delivered to the rail company SJ with the max speed of 200 km/h but with the option to upgrade the EMU to 250 km/h when possible.
+These trains haven't got increased speed as of 2022, but in 2022, SJ ordered twenty-five SJ 250 trainsets (based on the Zefiro Express platform) which would be capable of going 250 km/h.

 There are five major high-speed projects proposed in Sweden with speeds between 250–350 km/h.